Guide for beginners - hackathon

 What not to do?

 This should be obvious, but we’ll state it anyway.
 Don’t cheat.
 Ever.
 Just like every competition, hackathons take the fair-play spirit very seriously.
-You can read more about that in our article here.
+You can read more about that in our article: Playing fair at hackathons.
 If you find a solution to your problem on Github it might be tempting to just copy the whole thing, but the code you present is supposed to be yours!

 On the other hand, the fact that you’re the author of the project is not everything.
 If you know the goal of the hackathon in advance you can’t actually complete working on the solution before the event begins.
 Sure, you can plan, but unless the rules state otherwise, you need to start your work at the hackathon.

 That’s it!
 Our guide to approaching a hackathon for beginners is over and now it’s time for you to start coding!
 This is just the beginning, the full of amazing contests is ahead of you.
-Visit our website and browse through the challenges, we hope you find many that you wish to participate in!
+Check out hackathons and coding challenges on our website, we hope you find many that you wish to participate in!
 See you soon?